kujenga/docker-gae-go/README.md

 docker pull kujenga/docker-gae-go
 ```

 Included in this repository is a script, `run.sh`, which can be used to run the container in conjunction with App Engine apps living within your local `GOPATH`.

-You can then run apps with a command similar to the following, where the `run.sh` script is living somewhere in your `GOPATH`, and the arguments passed into it are the relative paths of App Engine applications, allowing for an arbitrary number of modules to be run at once.
+It's usage is very similar to the `dev_appserver.py` tool.
+The arguments passed into it are the relative paths of any number of App Engine applications.

 For example, if the `run.sh` script lives at `$GOPATH/src/github.com/run.sh` and you want to run three app engine applications within the `myorg` organization, you would use the following command.